eveomett-states/Illinois/readme.md

 - `ATG18D`: Number of votes for 2018 Democratic attorney general candidate
 - `ATG18R`: Number of votes for 2018 Republican attorney general candidate
 - `ATG18O`: Number of votes for 2018 other party's attorney general candidate
+- `COM16D`: Number of votes for 2016 Democratic Comptroller candidate
+- `COM16R`: Number of votes for 2016 Republican Comptroller candidate
+- `COM16O`: Number of votes for 2016 other party's Comptroller candidate
+- `COM18D`: Number of votes for 2018 Democratic Comptroller candidate
+- `COM18R`: Number of votes for 2018 Republican Comptroller candidate
+- `COM18O`: Number of votes for 2018 other party's Comptroller candidate
 - `GOV18D`: Number of votes for 2018 Democratic gubernatorial candidate
 - `GOV18R`: Number of votes for 2018 Republican gubernatorial candidate
 - `GOV18O`: Number of votes for 2018 other party's gubernatorial candidate
+- `PRE16D`: Number of votes for 2016 Democratic presidential candidate
+- `PRE16R`: Number of votes for 2016 Republican presidential candidate
+- `PRE16O`: Number of votes for 2016 other party's presidential candidate
 - `PRE20D`: Number of votes for 2020 Democratic presidential candidate
 - `PRE20R`: Number of votes for 2020 Republican presidential candidate
 - `PRE20O`: Number of votes for 2020 other party's presidential candidate